 A Closer Walk

-With a dedication to walking in Holiness, a member learns to serve God and their fellow man.
-The rewards are innumerable, but most immediately are a life of fulfillment and purpose in Jesus which is a difficult thing to find in today's world.
+With a dedication to walking in Holiness, a member of the Chapter learns to serve God and their fellow man.
+The rewards are innumerable, but most immediately are a life of fulfillment and purpose in Jesus which is a difficult thing to find in today’s world.

-In the year 1206, a man who became known as St. Francis received his "born-again" experience from God.
+In the year 1206, a man who became known as St. Francis received his “born-again” experience from God.
 He then began a walk with the Lord and simply followed the example that Jesus Christ described in the Gospels.
-Then he established the vows of "poverty, chastity and obedience".
-In 1978, the Community of the Crucified One, a non-denominational Christian Ministry based in Homestead, Pennsylvania, established a Religious Order based upon this type of walk.
-Its founder, Bishop Edward V. Donovan, along with the Elders of this ministry were led by the Holy Spirit to write a "Holy Rule."
-This created and governed a contemporary religious order based upon a Spirit filled and charismatic vowed life, which was then offered to members who felt called to a deeper Christian walk.
+Then he established the vows of “poverty, chastity, and obedience.”
+In 1978, the Community of the Crucified One, a non-denominational Christian Ministry based in Homestead, Pennsylvania, established a religious order based upon this type of walk based in Christianity’s tenets.
+Its founder, Bishop Edward V. Donovan, along with the Elders of this ministry were led by the Holy Spirit to write a “Holy Rule.”
+This created and governed a contemporary Christian religious order based upon a Holy Spirit-filled and charismatic vowed life, which was then offered to members who felt called to a deeper Christian walk.

 Spiritual Vows and a Chapter Walk

-Throughout scriptures men and women made promises to God knowing that living these vows were pleasing to the Lord.
-Jesus lived in perfect poverty, chastity and obedience unto His Father.
+Throughout scripture, men and women made promises to God knowing that living these vows was pleasing to the Lord.
+Jesus lived in perfect poverty, chastity, and obedience unto His Father.
 The Brothers and Sisters of the Community of the Crucified One proclaim their desire to follow in the footsteps of Jesus Christ by trying to relive these three vows.